Jaswanth793/jaswanth793.github.io/index.md

 ## About Me

-I am an undergrad student at IIT Madras, passionate about using computational methods for the design optimisation of cellular materials.
+I am currently pursuing a bachelor's in Metallurgical and Materials Engineering with an Integrated master's in Computational Engineering at IIT Madras.
+My research primarily focuses on using computational methods for the design optimisation of cellular materials.
+Currently, at the Mechanics of Materials group at IIT Madras, I investigate the possibility of optimising truss-based lattice structures for dual-function - Impact Absorption and Heat Dissipation.

 ## Research Interests